-The MOM project was conducted by a team of IPS Communication Foundation, a local partner of Reporters Without Borders and other partners:
+The MOM 2020 project was conducted by a team of IPS Communication Foundation, a local partner of Reporters Without Borders (RSF).

 Reporters Without Borders:

-IPS Communication Foundation was founded in 1993 with the aim to realize projects in the fields of communication and development.
-Since the year 2000, under the roof of Bağımsız İletişim Ağı (BIA - Independent Communication Network), the foundation has been producing daily news stories on www.bianet.org, organizing workshops for journalists and communication students, publishing books on basic journalism, monthly reports on "violence inflicted by men" and quarterly reports freedom of expression.
+IPS Communication Foundation was founded in 1993 with the aim of realizing projects in the fields of communication and development.
+Since the year 2000, under the roof of Bağımsız İletişim Ağı (BIA - Independent Communication Network), the foundation has been producing daily news stories on www.bianet.org, organizing workshops for journalists and communication students, publishing books on basic journalism, monthly reports on “male violence” and quarterly reports on freedom of expression.

-As an independent media from Turkey, bianet says "Another communication/media is possible" through its peace journalism perspective and rights-oriented journalism practice; produces daily news stories in Turkish, English and Kurdish under one main website and five sub-websites (BiaMag, Woman and LGBTI, Child, English and Kurdish).
+As an independent media from Turkey, bianet says "Another communication/media is possible" through its peace journalism perspective and rights-oriented journalism practice; produces daily news stories in Turkish, English and Kurdish under one main website and five sub-websites (biamag, Women and LGBTI, Child, English and Kurdish).

 Reporters Without Borders

-Reporters Without Borders (Reporter Sans Frontières, RSF) was founded in Montpellier (France) in 1985 by four journalists.
-It is is registered in France as a non-profit organization and has consultant status at the United Nations and UNESCO.
+Reporters Without Borders, Reporter Sans Frontières (RSF), was founded in Montpellier (France) in 1985 by four journalists.
+It is registered in France as a non-profit organization and has consultant status at the United Nations and UNESCO.
 RSF advocates for media freedom, supports independent media and protects endangered journalists worldwide.
-Its missions are
+Its missions are:

 Since 1994, the German section is active in Berlin.
-Although the German section works closely with the International Secretariat in Paris to research and evaluate media freedom worldwide, it is organizationally and financially independent.
-In that role, it has applied for a grant at the federal German Ministry for Economic Cooperation and Development – in order to finance the Media Ownership Monitor project between 2015 and 2019, and continues to supporting its further dissemination alongside the cause of media pluralism at large.
+Although it works closely with RSF's International Secretariat in Paris to research and evaluate media freedom worldwide, it is organizationally and financially independent.
+In that role it has incubated the Media Ownership Monitor project between 2015 and 2019, and continues to supporting its further dissemination alongside the cause of media pluralism at large.